aspose-html/Aspose.HTML-Documentation/content/java/converting-between-formats/html-converter/convert-html-to-mhtml/_index.md

     com.aspose.html.converters.Converter.convertHTML("document.html", options, savePath);
 {{< /highlight >}}

 The [MHTMLSaveOptions()](https://reference.aspose.com/html/java/com.aspose.html.saving/MHTMLSaveOptions) constructor initializes an instance of the MHTMLSaveOptions class that is passed to `convertHTML()` method.
-The `convertHTML()` method takes the `document`, `options`,  output file path `savePath` and performs the conversion.
+The method takes the `document`, `options`,  output file path `savePath` and performs the conversion.
 In the above example, we use the property `MaxHandlingDepth = 1` means that only pages directly referenced from the saved document will be handled.

 {{% alert color="primary" %}}
 To learn more about [MHTMLSaveOptions](https://reference.aspose.com/html/java/com.aspose.html.saving/MHTMLSaveOptions) please read [Fine-Tuning Converters](/html/java/converting-between-formats/fine-tuning-converters/) article.